dan-ilc/phonebot/README.md

 ```
 great now we need cloud run working.
 Container still not built.
 Restarted docker in windows. seems to have fixed things.

+uggh i hate cors so much

+ok using an npm dev server is too much pain.
+Building